p2-inc/keycloak/js/apps/admin-ui/src/phaseII/README.md

   - Add `attributes` as a tab option to the type def in `../realm-settings/routes/RealmSettings.tsx`
 - Help URLs
   - In the `/js/apps/admin-ui/src/help-urls.ts` file import `PhaseTwoHelpUrls` and spread it into the object
-- TextAreaControl in ui-shared
-  - this has been updated by the Keycloak team, leave to check for now spread the props to allow row passing `{...props}` to the `TextArea` to allow passing through (allows setting rows number height)
-- In `vite.config.ts` update `outDir` to be `phasetwo.v2` instead of `keycloak.v2`

 ## Verify